cisagov/prescup-challenges/pc4/individual-b/round2-for-pieces-of-eight-theyll-steal-your-freight/solution/README.md

 _What is the obfuscated token string found on the client system within the traitor's home directory contents?_

+**Answer:** 1b4b9c8d7d18

-Once you have gained remote access to the client through the reverse shell, search through the contents of Cypher's home folder at /home/cypher.
+Once you have gained remote access to the client through the reverse shell, search through the contents of Cypher's home folder at **/home/cypher**.
 You'll need to verify its existence first.

 ![](./img/c34-image17.png)